 - If the built-in flash is used when a lens hood is attached, the hood can cause shading of the flash light.
-The lens hood must be removed before using the built-in flash. - •An external flash cannot be used together with the built-in flash. - •The built-in flash cannot be used when a special flash or the accessory shoe cover is attached to the accessory shoe. - •When using an external flash, push the built-in flash down to retract.
+The lens hood must be removed before using the built-in flash. - An external flash cannot be used together with the built-in flash. - •Light from the built-in flash may be blocked when using the following lenses.
+When using such a lens we recommend using a dedicated external flash unit. - Large aperture lenses such as the EF 20~35mm f/2.8L and EF28~70mm f/2.8L. - Super-telephoto lenses such as the EF 300mm f/2.8L and EF 600mm f/4L. - •The built-in flash cannot be used when a special flash or the accessory shoe cover is attached to the accessory shoe. - When using an external flash, push the built-in flash down to retract.